SARAD-GmbH/RegServer/doc/source/error_handling.rst

 =========================

-The emergency shutdown is done by function ``system_shutdown()`` defined in module ``registrationserver.shutdown``.
+The emergency shutdown is done by function ``system_shutdown()`` defined in module ``regserver.shutdown``.
 It removes a file that is used as flag to break the main loop in the main program (``main.py`` for the Registration Server, ``ismqtt_main.py`` for the Instrument Server MQTT.